 The Pioneers of the Amgen Biotech Experience

-Though the Amgen Biotech Experience now reaches nearly 90,000 students and 1,500 teachers each year, the program had humble beginnings.
+Though the Amgen Biotech Experience now reaches 90,000 students and 1,500 teachers each year, the program had humble beginnings.
 It all started with a group of scientists and teachers who had a passion for sharing their knowledge with students.

 Amgen scientists believed that the company could be instrumental in providing professional development to area high school teachers, toward a goal of improving science education for students.
 In 1989, they worked with a biology teacher in Thousand Oaks, California, Hugh Nelson, to learn the procedures Amgen uses to develop biologics, and Nelson then worked with an Amgen scientist to fine-tune a series of labs for high school students.
 Amgen agreed to provide equipment and chemicals to teach the lab procedures in area high schools.